dell/karavi-topology/docs/CONTRIBUTING.md

 ## Feature request

-If you have an idea of how to improve Karavi Topology, submit an [enhancement request](https://github.com/dell/karavi-topology/issues/new?template=feature_request.md).
+If you have an idea of how to improve Karavi Topology, submit a [feature request](https://github.com/dell/karavi-topology/issues/new?template=feature_request.md).

 ## Answering questions